AlexandrCarr/AlexandrCarr.github.io/_portfolio/portfolio-1.md

 The big picture is that, each month, the model assigns every stock a score $$\hat M$$.
 The trade rule is to long the top 20 % of scores, short the bottom 20 % in equal dollars.
 Everything that follows exists only to make that ranking as economically‑sensible and forecast‑accurate as possible.

 - I snapshot each company’s 35 indicators on each calendar date, exactly as they were published—no peeking ahead or filling missing data.

 - Inspired by Fama-Frecnch, every fundamental value is shifted forward by three months so the model only sees information that would have been in investors’ hands at the time.

 - Standardise each variable across all stocks on the same date, removing level effects and inflation drift.

 - For each ticker I stack the last four quarterly rows into a 4 × 35 “movie strip.”
 Batching these gives a tensor $$X \in\mathbb{R}^{B×4×35}$$ that shows one year of dynamics per example.

 - A single 1-D convolution (kernel size 3, channels $$35\to128$$) slides over the four quarters and picks up simple patterns—“margin ↑↑,” “debt spike,” “EPS turn.”
-Output is $B\times4\times128$.
+Output is $$B\times4\times128$$.

 - Each of the four quarter-vectors can now attend to the other three (dimension 128, 8 heads).
 The model learns sequences like “cap-ex cut → margin rise → sales beat.”
 This is a two-layer Transformer encoder.

-- I keep token 4 (the current quarter), which now carries information from all four time steps: a $128$-dim vector summarising the past year.
+- I keep token 4 (the current quarter), which now carries information from all four time steps: a 128-dim vector summarising the past year.

 - That $128$-vector attends to a small set of learnable reference points pooled across the batch.
 It’s as if each company asks “How do I stack up against my peers today?” and adjusts its embedding accordingly.
 This is a peer-aware set-attention block, which also helped compensate for the fact that I initially did not have information on a stock's industry and sector.

-- A re‑orthogonalised linear map $W\in\mathbb R^{128\times15}$ forces the output factors to be mutually independent; the model is now working in a 15‑factor latent space.
+- A re‑orthogonalised linear map $$W\in\mathbb R^{128\times15}$$ forces the output factors to be mutually independent; the model is now working in a 15‑factor latent space.

-- Map those 15 factors to a scalar score $\hat M=w^\top f$.
-Loss 1: Soft‑Spearman IC aligns the rank of $\hat M$ with next‑month returns.
+- Map those 15 factors to a scalar score $$\hat M=w^\top f$$.
+Loss 1: Soft‑Spearman IC aligns the rank of $$\hat M$$ with next‑month returns.
 Loss 2: Sharpe penalty discourages factor explosions

 - A second linear map rebuilds the original 35 inputs; an L1 factor (weight = 0.05) keeps learned factors anchored in economic reality and reduces over‑fitting.

 - Finally, I add a "regularisation cocktail".
-I use 0.2 dropout on activation, 0.1 mixout on weights (i.e. randomly freeze some weights each pass), and then $10^{-4}$ weight decay in AdamW.
+I use 0.2 dropout on activation, 0.1 mixout on weights (i.e. randomly freeze some weights each pass), and then $$10^{-4}$$ weight decay in AdamW.

-- In terms of optimization, I use AdamW as the base optimizer, Cosine warm restrats (10‑epoch cycle, $\eta_{\min}=10^{-6}$), and stochastic weight averaging for the last 25% of epochs.
+- In terms of optimization, I use AdamW as the base optimizer, Cosine warm restrats (10‑epoch cycle, $$\eta_{\min}=10^{-6}$$), and stochastic weight averaging for the last 25% of epochs.

 The result is a clean, orthogonal 15‑factor model whose sole downstream use is to rank stocks so we can long the best 20 %, short the worst 20 %.